hidefromkgb/DPengine_old/readme.md

 # DPengine

+**[INFORMATION:]** This branch only exists for backward compatibility, since its Git history is an utter mess; [refer here](https://github.com/hidefromkgb/DPengine) to get the updated version with fully restored and linearized history dating back to the project\`s inception in 2014.

 An alternative experimental engine for
 [Desktop Ponies](https://github.com/RoosterDragon/Desktop-Ponies)
 written in C and GLSL and focused on performance.
 Don\`t trust GitHub if it